Charlie Henry (footballer, born 1986): Cambridge City

 His form alerted Cambridge City manager Gary Roberts and he was soon thrust into the Lilywhites side where he impressed, bagging 6 goals in 31 appearances.
 He became something of a crowd favourite at Milton Road with his penetrating runs, powerful shots and wild 'somersault' goal celebrations.

 Dorchester Town

 Such was his form at Cambridge City, that it alerted the attentions of Dorchester Town, who signed Henry on a two-year contract in July 2007 for a fee of £7,500.
 With Dorchester having just turned professional, it represented a chance for Henry to play football on a full-time basis.

 Havant & Waterlooville

 After just three months at Dorchester, and six goals in 18 appearances, he signed for Havant & Waterlooville on 23 November 2007 for an undisclosed fee.
 Henry made 16 appearances and scored twice in the 2007–08 season and in the 2008–09 season, scored 6 goals in just 21 appearances.
-He left the club at the end of the in the 2008-09 season.
+He left the club at the end of the 2008-09 season.